Gaps in preferred name policy leave students frustrated

 Technical issues and gaps in Concordia’s preferred name systems have left many trans students to deal with bureaucratic delays.

-Noah Roy-Collard, a trans student in the third year of their undergraduate program, was frustrated after being rejected for a reduced-fare Opus card because Concordia erroneously printed the wrong name on their attestation letter.
+Jude Parke, a trans student in the third year of their undergraduate program, who has been granted a pseudonym due to fear of being targeted, was frustrated after being rejected for a reduced-fare Opus card because Concordia erroneously printed the wrong name on their attestation letter.

 According to Concordia’s preferred name policy, a student’s legal name should appear on their letter of attestation and other official university documents.
 However, that is not always the case.